Steroid-induced skin atrophy

-Steroid-induced skin atrophy is thinning of the skin as a result of prolonged exposure to steroids.
+Steroid-induced skin atrophy is thinning of the skin at the level of the epidermis as a result of prolonged exposure to topical steroids.
+This is the most common side effect of overuse or misuse of topical steroids.
+Topical steroids are typically prescribed for psoriasis, atopic dermatitis (eczema), and other itchy rashes.
 In people with psoriasis using topical steroids it occurs in up to 5% of people after a year of use.
+Intermittent use of topical steroids for atopic dermatitis is safe and does not cause skin thinning.